2022 has not been kind to the stock market.

 Table of Contents

-Much like investing in stocks, you’ll invest in shares of dedicated limited liability companies (LLCs) that own the land.
+Much like investing in stocks, through the flagship crowdfunding product you’ll invest in shares of dedicated limited liability companies (LLCs) that own the land.
 You’ll then be eligible to receive pro rata shares of both the rents received on the land and the capital gains when the underlying farm is finally sold.

 FarmTogether is not a real estate investment trust (REIT) and should not be confused as one.
 When you invest in a REIT, you’re purchasing a ready-made portfolio of commercial real estate.
-Instead, FarmTogether operates as a real estate crowd funding platform, which enables you to select the individual properties you want to invest in.
+Instead, FarmTogether’s crowdfunding product operates similarly to a real estate crowdfunding platform, which enables you to select the individual properties you want to invest in.

-FarmTogether projects investment returns that are very favorable when compared other investments, including stocks and commercial real estate.
-The company focuses on farmland investments to produce average annual returns between 7% and 13%, as well as average yearly cash yields ranging between 3% and 9%.
+FarmTogether projects investment returns that are very favorable when compared to other investments, including stocks and commercial real estate.
+The company focuses on farmland investments targeting average annual returns between 6% and 13%, as well as target average yearly cash yields ranging between 2% and 9%.
 What’s more, you may continue to earn these returns, no matter what’s going on with the financial markets.

-There is one caveat with FarmTogether that you need to be aware of from the start.
-To participate on the platform, you must be an accredited investor.
+There is one caveat with FarmTogether – to participate on the platform, you must be an accredited or institutional investor.
 That means you must have either a high income, a high net worth, or both.
-We’ll discuss that requirement in detail.
+We’ll discuss this requirement in detail.

 Is Farmland the Ultimate Alternative Investment?